Markazi province

-Markazi province lies in central Iran.
-The present borders of the province date to 1977, when the province was split into the current Markazi and Tehran province, with portions being annexed by Isfahan province, Semnan province, and Zanjan province.
+Markazi province (استان مرکزی) is one of the 31 provinces of Iran.
+Its capital is the city of Arak.
+The present borders of the province date to 1977, when the province was split into the current Markazi and Tehran provinces, with portions being annexed by Isfahan, Semnan, and Zanjan Provinces.
+In 2014, the province was placed in Region 4.

 History

 Markazi province was part of the Median Empire in the first millennium BC, which included all of the central and western parts of modern-day Iran.
 The region is considered to be one of the ancient settlements on the Iranian plateau.
 Numerous remaining ruins testify to the antiquity of this area.

 In the early centuries of Islam, the name of the area was changed to Jibal or Kuhestan.
 By the early 10th century, Khorheh had become a famous city of Jibal province, followed by Tafresh and Khomein.

-In recent times, the expansion of the North-South railroad (commonly known as the Persian Corridor) and the establishing of major industries helped boost development in the area.
+In recent times, the expansion of the north–south railroad (commonly known as the Persian Corridor) and the establishment of major industries have helped boost development in the area.